brucemack/brucemack.github.io/ampersand/index.md

 * Everything can be done in fixed-point.
 * There are well-known optimizations when creating decimation filters.
 Check out _Multirate Digital Signal Processing_ Crochiere/Rabiner which seems to be the standard book in this space.
+Specifically:
+  - When decimating from 48K to 8K (or 16K), the decimation low-pass filter
+    can skip the data output points that will be discarded in the decimation.
+  - Since the low-pass filter has linear phase the coefficients are symmetrical.
+    This allows an optimization that cuts the number of multiplies in half.
 * There are libraries for the ARM architecture that help leverage special math hardware.
 I run a lot of my stuff on a Raspberry Pi 5 which is based on the ARM Cortex-A76 processor (ARMv8-A architecture).
 This processor includes the NEON SIMD accelerator which makes vector math much faster.
 The decimation of one audio